coady/graphique/README.md

 Specifying `COLUMNS` will limit memory usage when reading at startup (`FILTERS`).
 There is little speed difference as unused columns are inherently ignored.
 Optional aliasing can also be used for camel casing.

-If index columns are detected in the schema metadata, then an initial `filter` will also attempt a binary search on tables.

 ## Installation
 ```console
 % pip install graphique[server]